-When you check for square smark the areas of inaccuracy.
+When you check for square mark the areas of inaccuracy.
 Place the square in a vice exposing just the edge and make small passes with the diamond sharpener such as a DMT.
 Check for square and make small adjustments as you go

 The Engineering square is similar to the try square as it has no adjustment in its design

 Speed Square adjustment

 The speed square are generally cast or machined.
 The Speed square stays square for longer.
 The speed square is popular with carpenters and roofers and often sold with a framing angle calculation book.
 These speed squares are not adjustable.
 You cannot true a speed square.

 The Framing Square doesn’t need squaring